DrakeRyzer/SW5e-Episode-2/4-ExpandedContent/03-Archetypes/index.md

 ### Curved Throw
 _**Kyuzo Order:** 11th level_<br>
-You can curve your throws behind cover.<br> When you make an attack roll with a<br> weapon with the thrown property, you<br> can spend 1 focus point to cause<br> the target to gain no benefit from<br> shields or cover, unless that cover<br> is full cover.
+You can curve your throws behind cover.
+When you make an attack roll with a weapon with the thrown property, you can spend 1 focus point to cause the target to gain no benefit from shields or cover, unless that cover is full cover.